oar-team/batkube/README.md

 collaboratively work on the simulator, in order to support more complex schedulers.

-This is the most sound solution, as it can be plugged into any scheduler.
+This is the most sound solution, as it can be plugged into any scheduler and doesn't require too much digging into kubernetes code.
-Also, being a stand alone service, it has the most sound architecture.

 Let us develop on this idea.
 Here is how Batsim communicates with a scheduler :